MezoPeeta/NourishAI/README.md

 - WandB (Weights and Biases) for experiment tracking
 - Streamlit (for deployment) soon
 - Docker (for containerization) soon
+- CI/CD (for continuous integration and deployment using GitHub Actions) soon

 The dataset used is Food-101 dataset.
 It is a dataset of 101 food categories, with 101,000 images.
 For more information, visit [here](https://www.kaggle.com/dansbecker/food-101).